Th3D0nut/text_extract_tools/README.md

 A GUI to paste text in, which can extract certain patterns and put them in a template excel file.

 Only works with very specific texts at the moment.
-See Sample.txt for a well example of this.
+See Sample.txt for an example of this.

 # Installing dependencies